cloudreve/docs/en/usage/storage/oss.md

 ## Configuration {#configure}

+### Region Code {#region-code}

+When creating an OSS storage policy, you need to specify the region code of the bucket.
+You can find the appropriate region and its corresponding `Region ID` (such as `cn-hangzhou`) in the table on the [OSS Regions and Endpoints](https://www.alibabacloud.com/help/oss/regions-and-endpoints) page.
+Please note: do not include the `oss-` prefix.

+Alternatively, you can infer the region code from the endpoint of your OSS bucket.
+For example, an endpoint like `oss-cn-beijing.aliyuncs.com` corresponds to the region code `cn-beijing`.

 ### CORS Policy {#cors}

 The bucket needs to be configured with a CORS policy before it can be used with Cloudreve's web client for uploading or browsing files.
 Normally, you can let Cloudreve automatically configure the CORS policy while adding a storage policy.
 If you need to configure it manually, please add it in `Content Security` -> `CORS`.